New York and Vermont to Montreal Bike Tour

 Tour Discounts: Please see our Reptile Rewards & Tour Discounts page to learn more about Reptile Rewards, Tour Discounts, and Group Discounts.
 Tour discounts are not stackable with any other discounts or promotions – only the highest valued discount is provided.
 Please note that for discounts to apply the tour minimum must be met.

 Non-Riding Spouses & Partners on Tour: If a non-riding spouse or partner would like to join you on tour and they have their own transportation, they can stay in your room for the cost of the tour's single room supplement.
+Drivers of personal vehicles are responsible for their own park entrance passes, when needed.
+We cover park entrance fees for cyclists.
 Please note that non-riders cannot check into hotels prior to guide arrival as the guides need to manage the check-in process.
 Checking in a large group can be challenging and take longer than normal, so non-riders need to hang back and be patient.
 Non-riding spouses and partners are welcome to join the Lizard Head meal plan which includes breakfasts and dinners for $75 per day.
 Note: Lunches are not included for non-riders driving their own vehicles due to the inherent variability of both lunch timing and locations.
 It is best for non-riders to plan to explore each day.

-Tour Includes: 7-Days guide service, 6-Nights lodging, all meals (except 1 dinner), return train ticket from Montreal, entrance fees, daily lunch en route, energy food, liquid refreshments, in-tour shuttles, and mechanical support.
+Tour Includes: 7-Days guide service, 6-Nights lodging, all meals (except 1 dinner & 1 breakfast & 1 lunch), return train ticket from Montreal, entrance fees, daily lunch en route, energy food, liquid refreshments, in-tour shuttles, and mechanical support.
 Alcoholic beverages, bike rental, and massage therapy, are additional.

 Lodging Includes 6 Nights: (subject to change)